bagder/daniel.haxx.se/about.md

 (Dancer) and FPL fully open source.
 It was not anything we considered much really, there was never any other consideration.
-If we could stand on the shoulders of giants and use this large amount of good software, the least we could do was to also also share our contribution with the world.
+If we could stand on the shoulders of giants and use this large amount of good software, the least we could do was to also share our contribution with the world.
 That bot was written for unix systems primarily (I believe SunOS on Sparc was the system we used) and was my first real application doing TCP/IP networking.